Spending one day in Amsterdam and looking for an easy to follow itinerary? Look no further! We have a complete guide for you.

 Check price and read reviews, check: Booking.com | HotelsCombined

 Click here to open this interactive map on your mobile.
 We have added the locations of all the establishments and attractions mentioned in this article.

 To create your own maps, check out our Google My Maps guide.

 Tips for your one day in Amsterdam

 - Don’t spend time in lines.
 Decide upon your itinerary and buy skip-the-line-tickets in advance.

 - Wear comfy walking shoes.
-Although Amsterdam is a compact city, you might need to walk a little between attractions on cobblestone streets.
+Amsterdam City center is full of cobblestone streets and they can be quite unregular at times.
 You can copy Bruna’s packing list if you want.

 - Don’t walk on the bike lanes.
 The same way you wouldn’t walk on the streets because there are cars, don’t walk on the bike lanes.
 It can be dangerous.